- Putting Basics

 One way to improve your stroke direction is to alight the toe and heel of the putter during your swing.
 The toe of the putter tends to advance ahead of the heel of the putter.
 One drill to check whether these are aligned during your swing is to strike two balls at once.
 Align the balls perpendicular to the trajectory to the hole so that you can hit both of them at the same time with one strike (one with the heel of the putter and the other one with the toe of the putter).
 Try to make both of them advance at the same speed.

 The importance of controlling swing speed is based on two main factors: First, you need a lot less speed in putting than in other parts of the game; second, some greens can be small or large so there can be a wide range of putting speeds that you’ll need for each hole.
 After setting your stance and grip, the only way to improve your speed control is to practice.
 There are drills that can help improve this skill.

 One drill involves drawing a circle on the ground and putting the ball from varied distances.
 You can also place a set of five golf balls placed along a line with 1-3 feet intervals from the hole or circle.
 The goal is to put each ball into the hole, starting from the closest to the farthest one.
 With this drill, you should gradually increase your swing speed.
 You should also do this dril on downhill or uphill slopes.

 How to Read the Green

 Reading the green means understanding the slope and the texture of the grass.
 First, look for the highest and the lowest part of the general terrain.
 The green's orientation might be related to that general slope.
-Then look for the places where the water would go if it rains and try to define that slope.
-Next, look at what happens with the balls of the other players as they play in the green and try to determine its slope.
-Next retreat and lower yourself trying to determine the slope of the green and see if all that information makes sense.
-Finally look at the direction in which the grain of the grass grows to determine how that will affect the break of the putt.
+Look for the places where the water would go if it rains and try to define that slope.
+Next, look at what happens with the balls of the other players as they play on the green and try to determine its slope.
+Finally, look at the direction in which the grain of the grass grows to determine how that will affect the break of the putt.

 Plumb Technique to Calculate Slopes